seerhein-lab/micgwaf/micgwaf-core/src/docs/parsingGenerating.md

 Currently, variables are interpreted in XHTML character sections or in attribute values of elements which do not have a m:id attribute only.
 Variables are parsed as a ComponentPart with the variable field set in the PartListComponent.
-Variable values can be defined in componentRef tags, where an attribute with the name of the variable can be used to define the variable value.
+Variable values can be defined in m:reference tags, where an attribute with the name of the variable can be used to define the variable value.
 These additional attributes are stored in the variableValues field of the RefComponent component.